 Inhale expects that its integrated system for the development of pulmonary delivery technology for macromolecule drugs will yield innovations in dry powder formulations, powder processing, powder packaging and device design.
 It is the Company's strategy to build proprietary positions in each of its technological areas.
 The Company's success will depend in part upon its ability to protect its proprietary technology from infringement, misappropriation, duplication and discovery.
 Inhale has filed patent applications covering certain aspects of its device and powder processing technology and powder formulations and pulmonary route of delivery for certain molecules, and plans to file additional patent applications.
+On October 17, 1995, the Company received United States Patent Number 5,458,135 from the United States Patent and Trademark Office (the "PTO") for certain claims covering the use of its device in a method for delivering powder formulations of drugs to the lung.
+On March 4, 1997, the Company received United States Patent Number 5,607,915 from the United States Patent Trademark Office for pulmonary delivery of active fragments of parathyroid hormone (PTH) 1-34.
+On October 17, 1997, Inhale was granted United States patent No. 5,654,007 covering a system and methods for processing fine dispersible powders for easier processing.
 There can be no assurance that any of the patents applied for by the Company will issue, or that any patents that issue will be valid and enforceable.
 Even if such patents are enforceable, the Company anticipates that any attempt to enforce its patents could be time consuming and costly.